midibox/mios32/modules/blm_x/README.txt

 (BLM_X_NUM_ROWS rows scanned), and will be set to debounce_delay again each time a button-state was changed.
 Until the counter is 0, all button changes will be ignored.
 Debounce-mode 2 uses individual counters for each button, which consumes a bit more memory and performance.
+You can disable debouncing completly by setting BLM_X_DEBOUNCE_MODE = 0

 Configuration
 -------------
 The module can be configured by overriding defines.
 The values shown here are default-values:

-// number of rows for button/LED matrix (max.
+// Number of rows for button/LED matrix (max.
 8)
 #define BLM_X_NUM_ROWS 4

-// number of cols for DIN matrix.
+// Number of cols for DIN matrix.
-// this value affects the number of DIN serial-registers used
+// This value affects the number of DIN serial-registers used.
 #define BLM_X_BTN_NUM_COLS 4

-// number of cols for DOUT matrix.
+// Number of cols for DOUT matrix.
-// this value affects the number of DOUT serial-registers used
+// This value affects the number of DOUT serial-registers used.
 #define BLM_X_LED_NUM_COLS 4

-// number of colors / different LEDS used at one matrix-crosspoint.
+// Number of colors / different LEDS used at one matrix-crosspoint.
-// this value affects the number of DOUT serial-registers used
+// This value affects the number of DOUT serial-registers used.
 #define BLM_X_LED_NUM_COLORS 3

 // DOUT shift register to which the cathodes of the LEDs are connected (row selectors).
-// if less than 5 rows are defined, the higher nibble of the SR outputs will be always
+// If less than 5 rows are defined, the higher nibble of the SR outputs will be always
 // identical to the lower nibble.
+Note that SR's are counted from 1.
-#define BLM_X_ROWSEL_DOUT_SR	0
+#define BLM_X_ROWSEL_DOUT_SR	1

-// first DOUT shift register to which the anodes of the LEDs are connected. the number
+// First DOUT shift register to which the anodes of the LEDs are connected.
+The number
-// of registers used is ceil(BLM_X_LED_NUM_COLS*BLM_X_LED_NUM_COLORS / 8), subsequent
+// of registers used is: ceil(BLM_X_LED_NUM_COLS*BLM_X_LED_NUM_COLORS / 8), subsequent
-// registers will be used
+// registers will be used.
+// SR's are counted from 1, set this to 0 if you only use buttons in your matrix.
-#define BLM_X_LED_FIRST_DOUT_SR	1
+#define BLM_X_LED_FIRST_DOUT_SR	2

-// first DIN shift registers to which the button matrix is connected.
+// First DIN shift registers to which the button matrix is connected.
-// subsequent shift registers will be used, if more than 8 cols are defined.
+// Subsequent shift registers will be used, if more than 8 cols are defined.
+// SR's are counted from 1, set this to 0 if you only use LED's in your matrix.
+#define BLM_X_BTN_FIRST_DIN_SR	1

+// Set an inversion mask for the row selection shift registers if sink drivers (transistors)
+// have been added to the cathode lines.
+// Note: with no sink drivers connected, the LED's brightnes may be affected by the number
+// of active LED's in the same row.
+// Settings: 0x00 - no sink drivers
+//           0xff - sink drivers connected to D7..D0
+//           0x0f - sink drivers connected to D3..D0
+//           0xf0 - sink drivers connected to D7..D4
+#define BLM_X_ROWSEL_INV_MASK	0x00

+// 0: no debouncing
+// 1: cheap debouncing (all buttons the same time)
+// 2: individual debouncing of all buttons
-#define BLM_X_BTN_FIRST_DIN_SR	0
+#define BLM_X_DEBOUNCE_MODE 0

 Module Functions